Federated Class-Incremental Learning with Prompting: Abstract

 \section{Abstract}

-As Web technology continues to develop, it has become increasingly common to use data stored on different clients.
-At the same time, federated learning has received widespread attention due to its ability to protect data privacy when let models learn from data which is distributed across various clients.
+As Web technology continues to develop, it has become common to use data stored on different clients.
+At the same time, federated learning has received attention due to its ability to protect data privacy when letting models learn from data distributed across various clients.
 However, most existing works assume that the client's data are fixed.
-In real-world scenarios, such an assumption is most likely not true as data may be continuously generated and new classes may also appear.
+In real-world scenarios, such an assumption is often not true as data may be continuously generated and new classes may also appear.
 To this end, we focus on the practical and challenging federated class-incremental learning (FCIL) problem.
-For FCIL, the local and global models may suffer from catastrophic forgetting on old classes caused by the arrival of new classes and the data distributions of clients are non-independent and identically distributed (non-iid).
+For FCIL, the local and global models may suffer from catastrophic forgetting on old classes caused by the arrival of new classes, and the data distributions of clients are non-independent and identically distributed (non-iid).

-In this paper, we propose a novel method called Federated Class-Incremental Learning with PrompTing (FCILPT).
-Given the privacy and limited memory, FCILPT does not use a rehearsal-based buffer to keep exemplars of old data.
-We choose to use prompts to ease the catastrophic forgetting of the old classes.
-Specifically, we encode the task-relevant and task-irrelevant knowledge into prompts, preserving the old and new knowledge of the local clients and solving the problem of catastrophic forgetting.
-We first sort the task information in the prompt pool in the local clients to align the task information on different clients before global aggregation.
-It ensures that the same task's knowledge are fully integrated, solving the problem of non-iid caused by the lack of classes among different clients in the same incremental task.
-Experiments on CIFAR-100, Mini-ImageNet, and Tiny-ImageNet demonstrate that FCILPT achieves significant accuracy improvements over the state-of-the-art methods.
+In this paper, we propose a method called Federated Class-Incremental Learning with PrompTing (FCILPT).
+Given privacy and memory constraints, FCILPT does not use rehearsal buffers for old data.
+We use prompts to ease catastrophic forgetting of old classes.
+Specifically, we encode task-relevant and task-irrelevant knowledge into prompts, preserving old and new knowledge of local clients and solving catastrophic forgetting.
+We first sort task information in the prompt pool on local clients to align task information across clients before global aggregation.
+It ensures that the same task's knowledge is fully integrated, addressing the non-iid problem caused by class imbalance across clients under the same incremental task.
+Experiments on CIFAR-100, ImageNet-Subset, and TinyImageNet show that FCILPT achieves significant accuracy improvements over state-of-the-art methods.